'I hope it will happen' - Jiangsu Suning's Chawinga open to Europe return | Goal.com

 Despite her dreams of a return to European football, the Malawi international, however, insists she is having a good time in China.

-"I enjoy playing for Jiangsu Sunning and I am happy here," Chawinga told Malawi FA magazine.
+"I enjoy playing for Jiangsu Suning and I am happy here," Chawinga told Malawi FA magazine.

 "But it is my dream to return to Europe one day.
 For now, I do not know when I will play in Europe again but I hope it will happen."